veraison/docs/api/challenge-response/README.md

 ```

 `nonceSize` must be between `8` and `64`.
 Analogously, `nonce` must be
-URL-safe base64 encoded and between 8 and 64 bytes when decoded (which means
+base64url encoded without padding and between 8 and 64 bytes when decoded
-the specified base64 string must be no longer than 88 bytes).
+(which means the specified encoded string must be no longer than 86
+characters).

 ### Asynchronous verification